Russian minister Mutko barred from FIFA re-election – sources

 Mutko was Russia's Minister of Sport from 2008 until last October, when he was promoted to his current position.

-Russian sport was rocked last year by the publication of the McLaren report, commission by the World Anti-Doping Agency, which detailed a system of state-sponsored doping in the country.
+Russian sport was rocked last year by the publication of the McLaren report, commission by the World Anti-Doping Agency (WADA), which detailed a system of state-sponsored doping in the country.

 It said that Moscow had concealed hundreds of positive doping cases from a variety of sports, including soccer.